-The study plan must be approved by the Chair of Undergraduate Teacher Education.
-Study and hours must be documented for each content area failed (Core Subjects EC-6 has five separate content hours).
+The study plan must be documented for each content area failed (Core Subjects EC-6 has five separate content hours).
 Candidates wishing to be released for Core Contents EC-6 or 4-8 will not be re-released to take an individual subject test unless they are only failing to meet standard in one content area.
 Students needing to re-test in two or more subject areas must be re-released for all needed areas at the same time.